Altar (Dutch band)

-Altar is a Dutch death metal band.
+Altar was a Dutch death metal band.

 History

 The band started in the early 1990s under various names, including Manticore and Anubis, in the town of Hardenberg.
 Eventually it settled on Altar.
 In 1992, it released its only demo, which landed it at Displeased Records.
 After five full-lengths the band split up in 2001.
 From time to time, the classic line-up reunites to play a limited number of shows under the name Altar-native.